SainsburyWellcomeCentre/crabs-exploration/guides/TrainingModelsHPC.md

    - `learning_rate`: The lower bound and the upper bound of the learning rate parameter to consider.
    - `n_epochs`: The lower bound and the upper bound of the number of epochs to consider.

-   To run Optuna, we can add `--optuna` arguments to the bash script.
+   To run Optuna, we can add the `--optuna` argument to the bash script.
 For example:

    ```
    train-detector  \